 Having a Facebook business page can be an effective, inexpensive way for companies to promote their products and services.
 From small, medium businesses to large global corporations.
-With 2.41 billion monthly active users worldwide, having a Facebook presence makes business sense.
+With 2.41 billion active monthly users worldwide, having a Facebook presence makes business sense.

-1. Add alt-tags to images
+1. Add alt-text to images

 Why it matters

-How to add alt-tags to images
+How to add alt-text to Facebook images

-In 2016, Facebook launched automatic alt text (ATT).
+In 2016, Facebook launched automatic alt-text (ATT).
 It uses object recognition technology to generate automatic descriptions of photos and images.

 To add alt-text to a Facebook image once it’s uploaded, hover over the photo, go to ‘Options’ then ‘Edit Alt-Text’ to override the auto-generated description.